nktnlx/cs_path_codecademy/1_shipping_costs_calc/README.md

 If your machine has an installed Python 3, you can run the code in terminal(command line) by typing:
 $ python3 shipping_costs_calc.py

-To run the script properly, you have to instal python-tabulate pretty-print tabular data library (for more info on python-tabulate and how to install it, please, visit https://pypi.org/project/tabulate/):
+To run the script properly, you have to install python-tabulate pretty-print tabular data library (for more info on python-tabulate and how to install it, please, visit https://pypi.org/project/tabulate/):
 $ pip install tabulate